 I've used essential oils and carrier oils (used to dilute EOs) for years to maintain my natural hair ::sprinkles coconut oil on life::.
 However, it wasn't until the last year that I've used EOs for health purposes.

-In Part II of the How to Stay Healthy While Traveling the World series, I select 4 oils that I personally use and highly recommend be in your travel first aid kit.
+Here are 4 essential oils that I personally use and highly recommend be in your travel first aid kit.